skellis46/slipbox/artistic research and ecosystems.md

 > In the context of artistic research, artworks are the generators of that which we do not yet know.
 They thereby invite us to think.
 Artistic research is the articulation of this unfinished thinking.[@borgdorff-2012-conflict p.194]

 - how does B's 'unfinished thinking' make sense re intrinsic vs extrinsic?
 Does that mean text serves to finish the thinking? idea of joke not being ruined by explanation. (a case for writing)
 - but what of a work 'about' something?
 Borgdorff touches on this -- (when I searched for 'articulation' in the book) -- about conceptual/theoretical (perhaps also the quote on the canvas? -- from p.151).
 But this is where the principle of reaching out and then back becomes important: Can go out to theory but Must acrticulate back to community.
 Else just a series of singular events.
-No reciprocity.
+No reciprocity. [[Weber - Enlivenment#^f00e6f]]
 - B's use of word articulation is very interesting
+- I think art being the 'point' of practice research as too limited.
+Depends on questions being asked, the nature of the practice.
+The outputs -- the modes of sharing understanding may not simply be art works.
+But, it's a useful enough simplification, not least because large percentage of practice research ends up as art works.

 ... other positions are often inadvertently supported in journals devoted to practice-research. e.g. the writing refers to the ambiguity and letting the work do the work More common is simply to describe a research process (see JAR V20 - and lift any number of quotes from reflections on JAR -- perhaps that is about vagueness now.